The course is part of this learning path

 Hello and welcome to Microsoft Azure Fundamentals.
 The focus of this learning path is to prepare you for Microsoft’s AZ-900 exam.
 If you pass the AZ-900 exam, then you’ll earn the Microsoft Certified Azure Fundamentals certification.

-The AZ-900 exam tests your knowledge of four subject areas.
+The AZ-900 exam tests your knowledge of three subject areas.
 Here’s how we’ll cover them in this learning path.

 We’ll start by going over general cloud concepts, so you don’t need to have any previous cloud experience.
-First, you’ll learn about the benefits of using cloud services, such as scalability and elasticity.
-We’ll explain the differences between the various types of cloud services, such as Infrastructure-as-a-Service, Platform-as-a-Service, and Software-as-a-Service.
-You’ll also learn about the differences between public, private and hybrid cloud models.
+First, you’ll learn about the benefits of using cloud services, such as high availability and scalability.
+Then we’ll explain the differences between the various types of cloud services, such as Infrastructure-as-a-Service, Platform-as-a-Service, and Software-as-a-Service.
+You’ll also learn about the differences between public, private, and hybrid cloud models.

 Guy launched his first training website in 1995 and he's been helping people learn IT technologies ever since.
 He has been a sysadmin, instructor, sales engineer, IT manager, and entrepreneur.
 In his most recent venture, he founded and led a cloud-based training infrastructure company that provided virtual labs for some of the largest software vendors in the world.
 Guy’s passion is making complex technology easy to understand.
 His activities outside of work have included riding an elephant and skydiving (although not at the same time).